hunteke/temoa/docs/source/Documentation.rst

 :math:`{GDR}`

-In financial circles, the value of money is dependendent on when it was measured.
+In financial circles, the value of money is dependent on when it was measured.
 There is no method to measure the absolute value of a currency, but there are `generally accepted relative rates`_ for forecasting and historical purposes.
 Temoa uses the same general concept, that the future value (FV) of a sum of currency is related to the net present value (NPV) via the formula:

 .. math::